Towards Hamiltonian Simulation with Decision Diagrams: Decision Diagrams

 Notice how the decision diagram naturally resembles the structure of the matrix.
 The nodes at the bottom represent the identity and the $X$ matrix (cf.~\autoref{eq:single-qubit}) while the node at the top encodes the redundancy of the \mbox{upper-left} and the \mbox{bottom-right} quadrant as well as the upper-right and the lower-left quadrant in \autoref{eq:rxxmat}.
 Similar to \autoref{ex:reduction}, exploiting redundancy has halved the overall memory requirement. \end{example}

-Again, some interesting properties to point out: \begin{itemize} \item Just as in the vector case, it is always possible to work with the reduced form of matrix decision diagrams right away, i.e., without ever constructing the \mbox{exponentially-sized}, \mbox{maximally-large} diagram. \item A maximally-large matrix decision diagram for an $L$-site two-level system has $\sum_{i=1}^L 4^{i-1} = \frac{1}{3}(4^L -1)$ nodes. \item Decision diagrams are not limited to local interactions.
+Again, some interesting properties to point out: \begin{itemize} \item Just as in the vector case, it is always possible to work with the reduced form of matrix decision diagrams right away, i.e., without ever constructing the \mbox{exponentially-sized}, \mbox{maximally-large} diagram. \item A maximally-large matrix decision diagram for an $L$-site two-level system has $\sum_{i=1}^L 4^{i-1} = \frac{1}{3}(4^L -1)$ nodes, with each node having up to 4 scalar edge weights, determined by sparsity, i.e., the number of zero stubs. \item Decision diagrams are not limited to local interactions.
 Even long-range interactions between arbitrary sites typically emit compact representations as decision diagrams.
 For example, any two-site interaction between arbitrary sites can be represented as a decision diagram with at most $1+4(L-1)$ nodes---an exponential reduction. \item Decision diagrams are not limited to two-qubit interactions either.
 For example, controlled quantum gates with arbitrarily many controls (such as the multi-controlled Toffoli gate) give rise to decision diagrams with a linear number of nodes. \end{itemize}